jhnbyrn/951-KLR-PAGES/dme_fuel_enrichments_code_walkthrough.md

 | 65.39 | 39 |
 | 75.26 | 39 |

-Note that Map 40 uses 13h (NTC II, i.e. coolant temperature) while 41 uses 12h (NTC I, i.e. intake air temperature).
+Note that Map 40 uses __13h__ (NTC II, i.e. coolant temperature) while 41 uses __12h__ (NTC I, i.e. intake air temperature).

-The switch over happens at 65C *coolant temperature*, but from the air temp values we can see that Map 41 only makes corrections at very high intake air temps.
+The switch over happens at 65C *coolant temperature*, but from the air temp values in the map we can see that Map 41 only makes corrections at very high intake air temps.
 This is therefore probably for heat-soak enrichment.
+So we can interpret this logic to mean that above 65C, no compensation is needed for the engine block's temperature, but heat soak is a possibility, to be determined by air temperature.
+When the block is below 65C presumably there's no risk of running lean from heat soak.

 Also note that these maps are additive, so 1DE7 will be called when 3C is added to the main adjustment a little later.
+That's all there is to the post-start enrichment, except for the logic that decrements 3C, which happens elsewhere.

 Next we have the cranking adjustment, which is by far the most complicated part of this entire routine.

-First we load Map 83.

-Map 83 looks like this:
+First we load Map 83, which looks like this:

 | Engine Temperature (0x13) | Value |
 |---|---|